 Mailboxes for each subdivision within Lorson Ranch are installed by the developer and keys are given to each builder who will then deliver them to each new homeowner.
 Each homeowner should contact their respective builder to obtain their keys.
 Resale and rental keys should be provided by the current landlord.
-If your mailbox keys are lost or unreturned from a prior tenant, call Steve Phillips with S&K Services at 719-290-3300.
-There is cost to re-key your mailbox.
+If your mailbox keys are lost or unreturned from a prior tenant, email Sean Sleppy at firstname.lastname@example.org or call (719) 651-7413.
+There is a cost to re-key your mailbox.

 No is the answer for all single family home communities.
 Instead of an HOA, residents participate in managing the affairs of Lorson through a Citizen’s Advisory Committee.
 There are 8-10 residents that head various committees and work through the Lorson Ranch Metropolitan District Board to benefit the community.